 On Easter weekend my family and I were invited to visit Viamede Resort, a gorgeous spot on Stoney Lake with a world class fine dining restaurant that is on its own entirely worth the four hour drive.
 You can read more about The Inn at Mount Julian here tomorrow.

-Viamede is unassuming and lovely, infused with a strong sense of history.
+Unassuming and lovely, infused with a strong sense of history, Viamede Resort is perfect for families.
 You can’t help but fall in love.
 It’s a place with an easy charm that creeps up on you.
 And even if you aren’t immediately smitten, you’ll find the service wins you over quickly.

 We made the four hour drive from London on Saturday and we were making great time until Oshawa where traffic slowed us a bit due to an accident.
 But past that it was smooth sailing.
 Viamede Resort is a century old traditional property on 165 acres of land that has had numerous recent renovations to many areas and continues to be updated and renovated this year.
 Viamede Resort is in the Kawartha Lakes area about two hours north of Toronto.
 It’s really very accessible from Toronto area.